-4) Monitoring and back-analysis: From the viewpoint of soil mechanics, we should make more efforts on monitoring and back-analysis.
-In this field I have made a small contribution to the safety of landslide-prone people by developing a system of slope monitoring and early warning (Figure 9).
+4) From the viewpoint of soil mechanics, we should make more efforts on monitoring and backanalysis.
+In this field I have made a small contribution to the safety of landslide-prone people by developing a system of slope monitoring and early warning (Figure 8).
 This system uses a very modern MEMS technology and can detect minor slope displacement during heavy rain and advise people to evacuate well in advance if slope failure is likely.
 In this manner, monitoring and back analysis can reveal subsoil's material properties and what is going on underground so that necessary actions may be taken sufficiently before a catastrophic situation occurs.
-We have a good TC on numerical methods (Figure 10).
+We have a good TC on numerical methods.
 YOU CAN DO IT.